‘Baki’ Season 3 Episode 12 Spoilers: Dorian Suffers First Defeat In Most Unexpected Way, Baki’s GF In Danger

-Baki Season 3 Episode 12, which is currently available at Netflix, featured the continuation of the battle between Doppo Orochi and Kaioh Dorian.
+Baki Season 3 Episode 12, which is currently available on Netflix, featured the continuation of the battle between Doppo Orochi and Kaioh Dorian.
 Despite being hypnotized, Doppo managed to find a way to beat the enemy.
 He hits the enemy with powerful Karate attacks that amazed his son Katsumi Orochi and Kaioh Retsu.
 Dorian admitted that Doppo is a strong fighter, but he ended up trying another cheap shot.

 Unfortunately, Dorian’s attacks no longer worked against the Tiger Killer.
 Doppo started to break all the bones inside Dorian’s body and gave him a very important lesson about martial arts.
 As blood continues to come out of Dorian, Doppo prepared himself to use the Seiken Tsuki technique.
 However, his final attack didn’t reach the enemy’s face.